dvopalecky/gen-mapper/README.md

 The app can be found [here](https://dvopalecky.github.io/gen-mapper).
 For details about usage click the Help / About in the app.

+There are several variants of the App, e.g. Four Fields or Church Circles.
+These variants use templates so it's relatively easy to create a new variant for specific purpose.

+Currently the App use only front-end technologies: HTML, CSS, JavaScript.
+It can be also run offline.
+Downside is that the work must be stored in local .csv files.
+Backend support, i.e. saving work on the server, sharing etc. might be added later.

 ## Example
 ![gen-mapper example](https://dvopalecky.github.io/gen-mapper/gen-mapper-example1.png)